Carlos Correa Player Props: Twins vs. Tigers

 Tigers Pitching Rankings

-- The Tigers rank 20th in baseball in home runs allowed (85 total, 1.3 per game).
+- Tigers pitchers combine to rank 20th in baseball in home runs surrendered (85 total, 1.2 per game).

+- The Tigers will look to Olson (0-2) in his third start of the season.

+- His last time out was on Wednesday against the Atlanta Braves, when the right-hander went 3 1/3 innings, surrendering six earned runs while allowing five hits.

 © 2023 Data Skrive.
 All rights reserved.